Top 5 Tech Challenges for SMBs, Small Businesses

 Software as a Service has changed the game for small businesses, but also made things more dangerous.
 When using SaaS CRM tools, companies entrust their proprietary lists and sensitive data to the software provider’s infrastructure.
 What happens to the data when the customer leaves?
 Is there a data destruction policy?
 And which of the 100s of CRM providers is the right one anyways?

 Integrating applications is another challenge.
 You may have all of the features you like in one application, but if it doesn’t talk to your other application, than all of those features make no difference.
-While many applications are built with open API in 2015, there are still plenty with high fences around their applications or a “pay for play” integration business model where there are costs associated with blocks of API calls.
+While many applications are built with open APIs, there are still plenty with high fences around their applications or a “pay for play” integration business model where there are costs associated with blocks of API calls.

 Translation: if your team is more than busy trying to keep up with the current pace of your business, it is unrealistic to think you will have the time to understand what technology is right for your company.
 They key – as in all of the challenges – is to find the right partner who can do this for you, while you focus on what you do best.